About | Hungry World Farm

 In his and his family’s first 2 seasons at the farm, James has overseen large growth in the areas of Livestock and Homestead animal #s expansion, educational experiences, and grazing practices that restore pasture health, as well as significant animal infrastructure improvements.
 His work with NCRS, Savannah Institute and others has helped create a 5 year vision for animal integration on 100+ acres of pastures and forest for ecosystem health that also create nutrient dense food from animals.
 Eggs and lamb are in abundance, and our 100% regeneratively raised grass-fed beef herd has begun.
 He loves guiding interns and guests through learning about producing nutrient dense food.

-Sam Ingersoll, Hospitality & Marketing
+Sam Ingersoll, Farmstay & Marketing Manager

 Yale University, BA in Sociology.
 Sam is responsible for Hospitality and Farmstay guest educational experiences giving tours to over 2,000 people in the last year, as well as editing the HWF educational newsletter.
 Sam is a passionate advocate for regenerative agriculture and the use of animals to restore soil health, increase ecosystem diversity, improve watersheds, and store carbon in the soil.
 This summer he will be working with interns to deepen the farm environment’s 175 acres function as a living classroom.
 He's currently working on two books: "The Regenerative Pathway: A Guide to Healing Farms, Food, and Families" and "The Ecology of Regenerative Love."